|

 Cover blue ink on light

 tan paper.
-Lists all known US manufactures and diving shops.
+Lists all known US manufacturers and diving shops.

 Contribution from Sam Miller,